-Taking all these effects into account, we estimate that the legislation would boost GDP 0.8 percent in fiscal year 2018, mostly because of its effect on aggregate demand (table 1).
+Taking all these effects into account, we estimate that the legislation would boost GDP 0.7 percent in fiscal year 2018, mostly because of its effect on aggregate demand (table 1).
 The estimated boost to output diminishes over the first few years primarily because the effects of aggregate demand fade and are not fully offset by the increase in labor supply and the increase in the capital stock from increased investment.
 The boost to output drops sharply after 2025 primarily because the expiration of most individual income tax provisions increases marginal tax rates on labor income, reducing labor supply.
-In 2027 and later years the legislation would have little effect on GDP.
+By 2027, the legislation would have little effect on GDP, and in 2037 it would raise GDP 0.1 percent.
+The